"Multi-agent AI" stopped meaning one thing in 2026.

 What is the difference between a framework and a workspace-native platform?

-Frameworks give you Python primitives — you build the rest (hosting, memory, UI, RBAC).
+Frameworks give you Python primitives.
+You build the rest (hosting, memory, UI, RBAC).
 Workspace-native ships with all of it built in.
 Ten to fourteen days versus thirty minutes for the same outcome.

 Which platforms have built-in shared memory?